Essay on Bhagat Singh: The Immortal Martyr of the Indian Independence Movement

 The public was moved by Bhagat Singh’s powerful and courageous comments throughout the trial.
 He refused to accept the British emperors’ leniency and used the court as a forum to call for equality and justice.
 His well-known adage, “It is easy to kill individuals, but you cannot kill the ideas,” became the liberation movement’s battle cry.

 Bhagat Singh, Rajguru, and Sukhdev were all given the death penalty for their roles in the Saunders murder case on March 23, 1931.
-On March 23, 1931, a day now celebrated as Shaheed Diwas (Martyrs’ Day) in their honor, the British government cruelly killed them despite appeals for mercy from people across the country and around the world.
+On March 23, 1931, a day now celebrated as Shaheed Diwas (Martyrs’ Day) in their honour, the British government cruelly killed them despite appeals for mercy from people across the country and around the world.

 The sacrifice of Bhagat Singh and his allies sparked a national spirit of patriotism and resistance.
 Millions of Indians were inspired by their courage and tenacity to join the battle for freedom.
 These youthful revolutionaries’ legacy continues to motivate others and serve as a sobering reminder of the steep price that was paid for the freedom that we now take for granted.